 My room was on the top floor of the hotel and just a few rooms down from the elevator lobby.
 Thanks to the location on the top floor I had an amazingly high ceiling living room which will you recognize right away when you enter the suite.
 On your way in you will find a closet to your left with a safe and to your right the guest bathroom.

-The living room has a sofa bed with a flatscreen TV on a small closet adjacent to it.
+The living room has a sofa bed with a flatscreen TV on top of a small closet adjacent to it.
 There are several windows going all the way up to the ceiling to get a lot of light into the room.
 However, during the night there are just a few smaller lights stands in the room, which is not enough to light the room up well.
 The curtains are a bit harder to close in the living room as they go all the way up to the ceiling and you have to pull a bit harder.

-The living room has a small dining table which I used as work desk as there is no other table in the whole suite.
+The living room has a small dining table which I used as a work desk as there is no other table in the whole suite.
 The regular rooms actually come with a work area and an office styled chair.
 Next to the table is a small area with a closet in which you can find the refrigerator and on top of it the coffee maker.
 Above the counter is another empty closet to store items.

 Close by is the connecting door to the bedroom.
-The bedroom has a lower ceiling as the living room.
+The bedroom has a lower ceiling than the living room.
 The bed is centered against the wall adjacent to the door and has lights and a nightstand on either side.
 One has an alarm clock on top of it while the other one has a phone.

-Across from the bed is another flatscreen TV on a small closet with storage space.
+Across from the bed is another flatscreen TV on top of a small closet with storage space.
 The bedroom is very spacious with a lot of room between the bed and the TV.
 There is another area on the inner far corner of the room with another big closet with double doors to store your luggage and clothing.
 From there you can access the master bathroom.
 The master bathroom is a touch bigger than the guest bathroom but both come with a shower.

 The air conditioning controls are on the inside wall of the bedroom.
 The bedroom and living room have both a small window which you can open to get fresh air in.
-From the windows in both rooms, you get a great view of the wetlands (during summer), the Snake River and Mount Dercum, one of Keystone Resort’s three ski mountains.
+From the windows in both rooms, you get a great view of the wetlands (during summer), the Snake River, and Mount Dercum, one of Keystone Resort’s three ski mountains.

 As with most hotels, the lobby is located on the ground floor and the front desk is to your left from the front entrance and easy to recognize.
-Next to the front desk is a small market which offers all kinds of useful items from snacks to some medicine.
+Next to the front desk is a small market that offers all kinds of useful items from snacks to some medicine.
 The elevators are adjacent to the front desk.

 In the middle of the lobby area is a U-shaped bar counter which serves food 24/7.
 Behind the bar area is the breakfast/dining area with plenty of seating but it could get busy here when the hotel is full and people come at the same time for breakfast.
 The dining area has a sunroom-styled area to give you even more views of the mountains and on sunny days you get a nice and warm light onto some of the tables.

 Valet parking is out front and free of charge here.
 The self-parking is either in one of the two small garages underneath the hotel on the lower level or out back.
-It’s great that the hotel offers plenty of covered parking which is great in the winter time.
+It’s great that the hotel offers plenty of covered parking which is great in the wintertime.
 This saves you time in the morning to remove snow and ice from your car and windshield.

 Inside the hotel building on the lower level is a locker room with many lockers to use to store your ski gear.
 Outside, near the back entrance of the lower level is a covered hot tub.
-Two more hot tubs can be found on the fifth and sixth floor of the hotel.
+Two more hot tubs can be found on the fifth and sixth floors of the hotel.
 The hot tubs on floor 5 and six are located outside the building on a small patio.
 They offer great views of the mountains as well.

-As the hotel as no pool itself, you are allowed to use the pool at their sister property the Keystone Resort & Spa.
+As the hotel has no pool itself, you are allowed to use the pool at their sister property the Keystone Resort & Spa.
 Their outdoor pool can be used by you when you are staying at the Hyatt Place.
 The pool has even an indoor portion where you can access the pool and swim outside.
 Inside is also a hot tub.
 You can also use their big fitness center 24 hours a day.

 The Hyatt Place has a small fitness center as well, which is located kinda hidden behind the front desk.
 You can find it by walking down the hallway between the front desk and the market and you will find it on your left-hand side.